pflarue/ardop/docs/Pat_windows.md

 [Pat](https://getpat.io) is a [Winlink](https://winlink.org) client program that can be used to send and recieve email messages using amateur radio, including when Internet and Cell service is not available. [ardopcf](https://github.com/pflarue/ardop) is one of several programs that Pat can use to connect to a radio.
 This page provides instructions specific to setting up Pat to use with **ardopcf** on a Windows computer.

 Other related pages provide instructions on configuring and running [ardopcf for Windows](USAGE_windows.md), and configuring and running [Hamlib/rigctld for Windows](Hamlib_Windows11.md) (which Pat can use to control your radio).
-If you are using Linux instead of Windows, see [Pat_linux.md](Pat_linux.md) instead.

 Using Pat and Ardop may seem complex and confusing.
 If you need additional help, there are some users groups where you can ask for help:

-This group is for everybody using Pat, though most are probably using Linux instead of Windows. https://groups.google.com/g/pat-users
+This group is for everybody using Pat, though most are probably using Linux instead of Windows.

+https://groups.google.com/g/pat-users

-This group is for everybody using Ardop, including users of **ardopcf** and other Ardop implementations such as Ardop_Win. https://ardop.groups.io/g/users
+This group is for everybody using Ardop, including users of **ardopcf** and other Ardop implementations such as Ardop_Win.

+https://ardop.groups.io/g/users

-This group is for everybody using Winlink, though most are probably using Winlink Express rather than Pat, and most Winlink users don't use Ardop. https://groups.io/g/Winlink
+This group is for everybody using Winlink, though most are probably using Winlink Express rather than Pat, and most Winlink users don't use Ardop.

+https://groups.io/g/Winlink